THETZILLA/TBEER_TOKEN_MIGRATION/README.md

 # 3.a) Migrate tokens whole:
 - Paste the new Contract address: 0x444dc1ec5419ef6ca680592e871dc4c73c678582
-- Paste the new ABI: (Copy the content from the “new_ABI” file added to this repository) - open on a new tab and then click on copy raw file:
+- Paste the new ABI: (Copy the content from the “new_ABI” file added to this repository (check on top of this page)) - open on a new tab and then click on copy raw file:
   ![image](https://github.com/THETZILLA/TBEER_TOKEN_MIGRATION/assets/156357319/64712072-3830-4868-94b2-a6ae39fe6cec)
 - Select the function: migrateTokens_Whole.
 - Enter the amount: In this example, we will swap 5 TBEER.